ESMValGroup/ESMValTool/esmvaltool/utils/recipe_test_workflow/doc/source/glossary.rst

    ESM
      Earth System Model

+   ESMValCore
+     ESMValCore contains the core functionalities for the ESMValTool.

    ESMValTool
      ESMValTool is a community diagnostic and performance metrics tool for routine evaluation of |ESMs| in |CMIP|, see the